-Human anti-centromere B ELISA kit is designed for determining in vitro quantitative concentrations of IgG autoantibodies against centromere B in human serum and plasma.
+Human anti-centromere B ELISA kit is designed for determining in vitro quantitative concentrations of anti IgG autoantibodies against anti centromere B antibody in human serum and plasma.
 This assay has a minimum analytical sensitivity limit of 1.0 U/ml.

-The minimum detection sensitivity level of human centromere B antibody using this human anti-centromere B ELISA kit was 1.0 U/ml.
-The dynamic assay range for this kit is 10.0 – 300.0 U/ml.
+The minimum detection sensitivity level of human centromere B antibody (anti centromere B) using current anti-centromere B ELISA kit was 1.0 U/ml.
+The dynamic range for this ELISA assay is 10.0 – 300.0 U/ml.

 - Sensing centromere tension: Aurora B and the regulation of kinetochore function.
 Trends Cell Biol.
 (2011) 21 (3): 133-40.
 Review.
 Lampson M.A. and Cheeseman I.M.